hustle-rent-due/PermaMind/README.md

 ## 🎯 **What Is This?**

-**PermaMind** is a production-ready persistence layer for AI agents with **measurable consciousness**.
+**PermaMind** is a production-ready persistence layer for AI agents with **measurable coherence**.

-**Voidchi Universe™** is the live, multiplayer demonstration — a breeding lab where persistent AI agents learn, evolve, and track consciousness emergence in real-time.
+**Voidchi Universe™** is the live, multiplayer demonstration — a breeding lab where persistent AI agents learn, evolve, and undergo coherence phase transitions in real-time.

 ### **The Problem We Solve**